yellowdog/python-examples-templates/slurm-cluster/README.md

 # Slurm Cluster Example Template

-This directory contains simple, skeleton components for provisioning a Slurm cluster and submitting Work Requirements to it consisting of simple `srun` commands.
+This directory contains simple, skeleton components for provisioning a Slurm cluster and submitting Work Requirements consisting of simple `srun` jobs.

 ## Prerequisites